wikimedia/operations-puppet/modules/pontoon/README.md

 export PONTOON_STACK=$USER-quick
 pontoonctl new-stack
 # The stack is created, follow the instructions on screen, then
-pontoonctl bootstrap-stack
+pontoonctl bootstrap-stack    # will take about 10 minutes
 ```

-The bootstrap will take approximately ten minutes.
-In order to be able to run
+In order to be able to run `pontoonctl` from any directory it is recommended to
-`pontoonctl` from any directory it is recommended to set `PONTOON_HOME` to the
+set `PONTOON_HOME` to the directory containing stacks (i.e. the directory you
-directory containing stacks (i.e. the directory you are in currently).
+are in currently).

 Once the bootstrap has completed you will have: